- Compare: The 6 Top Rated Garbage Disposals of 2017

 - The dishwasher inlet hole is sealed as an optional feature; its sealing has to be manually punched out while using

-- Some complain of a loud buzzing noise while using the garbage disposal
+- Some complain of a loud buzzing noise while using this device

 Types of garbage disposal